NimraAslamkhan/Mastering-AI-and-LLM-Engineering-/Day 6 - /readme.md

 - **Use memory-efficient models** like RAG (Retrieval-Augmented Generation) to fetch relevant information when needed.
 - **Fine-tune models** on specific tasks to enhance performance within token constraints.

-Understanding and managing token limits is crucial for optimizing AI models for various applications, including chatbots, document summarization, and automated assistants.
 ---
 # Understanding Context Limitations in Large Language Models (LLMs)